juliaguida/oystercard/intro_to_the_web/walkthroughs/sinatra_start_and_restart.md

 The `-p` switch tells shotgun what port to use.
 Use this switch to keep the port consistent with the default Sinatra port.
 By default shotgun will use port 9393.

-If you see a "Boot Error" when you're starting the application using shotgun, double check that you have required the _sinatra_ gem in the `Gemfile`, and have run `bundle install` afterwards.
+If you see a "Boot Error" when you're starting the application using shotgun, double check that you have required the _Sinatra_ gem in the `Gemfile`, and have run `bundle install` afterwards.

 > What does `bundle install` do?
 Are there any other uses for `bundle`?